galsreshef/Moto-Public/README.md

  <p align="center">
-  As a rider I found the need of a network that can bring other rider together.<br>
+  As a rider I saw the need of a network that can bring other rider together.<br>
   By serving users knowlage about new products, locations and experiences of other users.<br>
   A place to share trips ideas, sell your motorcycle or find an accessory you need.
   </p>